On This Date in Sports April 3, 1930: Le Canadiens Curse

-The Montreal Canadiens beat the Boston Bruins 4-3 at the Montreal Forum to finish off the Stanley Cup Finals in two games.
-The Bruins coached by Art Ross had won the Stanley Cup in 1929 and were looking to repeat after posting the best record in the NHL at 38-5-1.
-The Stanley Cup Final was the first time all season that the Bruins lost two consecutive games all season.
+The Montreal Canadiens beat the Boston Bruins 4-3 at the Montreal Forum to finish the Stanley Cup Finals in two games.
+The Bruins, coached by Art Ross, had won the Stanley Cup in 1929 and were looking to repeat after posting the best record in the NHL at 38-5-1.
+The Stanley Cup Final was the first time the Bruins lost two consecutive games all season.

 The 1929/30 season was transformative for the NHL as forward passing was allowed for the first time in the offensive zone.
 In addition, the puck had to pass the blue line before an attacking player, giving birth to the modern offsides rule.
 The new rules suited the Boston Bruins.
-Coming off their first Stanley Cup, the Bruins posted a 38-5-1 record, with a record-breaking 14-game winning streak along the way.
+Coming off their first Stanley Cup, the Bruins posted a 38-5-1 record with a 14-game winning streak.

 Coached by Cecil Hart, the Montreal Canadiens posted a record of 21-14-9 to finish second in the Canadian Division.
 In the first round of the playoffs, the Canadiens beat the Chicago Black Hawks 3-2 in an aggregate goal series.
 The Canadiens won the opener 1-0 in Chicago.
 The Black Hawks would have had a 2-1 win In Game 2.
 However, the game went to overtime, with the winner of the series being the team that scored.
 It would take three overtime periods for the Canadiens to win on a goal by Howie Morenz.
-In the semifinals, the Canadiens won two straight over the New York Rangers.
+The Canadiens won two straight over the New York Rangers in the semifinals.

-In the regular season, the Bruins won all four meetings with the Canadiens.
+The Bruins won all four meetings with the Canadiens in the regular season.
 In the opener in Boston, the Canadiens were able to shut down the Bruins offense, winning 3-0 as George Hainsworth earned his third shutout of the postseason.
 The series was a best-of-three, meaning the Canadiens needed to win Game 2 at home to capture the Stanley Cup.
-The Canadiens jumped out to a 3-0 lead in the Game 2 before Eddie Shore finally got the Bruins on the board.
+The Canadiens jumped out to a 3-0 lead in Game 2 before Eddie Shore finally got the Bruins on the board.
 Howie Morenz scored in the second period to give Montreal a 4-1 lead.
-The Bruins would score twice in the third period, but would not get the equalizer, as the Canadiens won 4-3 to win the Stanley Cup.
+The Bruins would score twice in the third period but would not get the equalizer, as the Canadiens won 4-3 to win the Stanley Cup.

-This was the first of 13 straight postseason series that the Canadiens would beat the Bruins in.
-It would not be until 1988, that the Bruins ended the Canadiens curse.
+This was the first 13 straight postseason series in which the Canadiens would beat the Bruins.
+It would not be until 1988 that the Bruins ended the Canadiens curse.